-Note: The Asian Studies Major and all of the associated minors are being retired and replaced by Global Studies.
-The deadline to declare Asian Studies is Friday, December 8, 2017.
+Note: The Asian Studies Major and all of the associated minors have been retired and folded into Global Studies.
+We are no longer accepting Chinese Studies declarations.
 Please visit the Global Studies website or the Global Studies page on the Berkeley Academic Guide for more information.

 The Group in Asian Studies offers a minor in Chinese Studies.
 This minor program gives students an introduction to the study of one region of Asia through social science and humanities courses.
 Students who wish to pursue a major program in Chinese Studies should refer to the major program in Asian Studies: China, in this Guide.

 Declaring the Minor

 Students must see the undergraduate major adviser in 101 Stephens Hall.
 It is recommended that you do this either before or, at most, shortly after you decide to pursue a minor.

 Other Majors and Minors Offered by the Group in Asian Studies

 Asian Studies: Multi-Area (Area 1), Includes all countries and regions of Asia, (Major only)

 Korean Studies (Minor only)

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but are not noted on diplomas.

 - All courses taken to fulfill the minor requirements below must be taken for graded credit.